hypothesis/dev/docs/How do we lay out public and private modules in a Python package?.md

   In the past we've used an `<APP>.util` package to contain "utilities" that don't seem to belong anywhere else.
 This is a terrible pattern because `<APP>.util` becomes an ill-defined grab-bag of all sorts of random stuff, and because anything in `<APP>.util` looks like it might be used anywhere in the code whereas in fact it's likely only used in one place: localization breaks down.
 We don't want any more `<APP>.util` packages.

   Also in the past we've created local `helpers.py` modules or `helpers/` packages within packages to contain the utils or helpers just for that package.
 This isn't a good pattern either: it still ends up moving close collaborators away from the code that uses them, splitting functions that should live together in one module into separate modules by forcing the helper into `helpers.py`, or splitting modules that should live side-by-side in one package into separate packages by forcing the helper into a `helpers/` subpackage.
 It's also just annoying to always have to move everything into "helpers" modules.

-## Approach

-Our approach is simple:

-1. Names that are part of a class, module or (sub)package's public interface don't have a leading underscore

-2. Names that are **not** part of a class, module or (sub)package's public interface **do** have a leading underscore

-3. For example:

-   1. **Classes:** public attributes and methods of a class don't have leading underscores.
-Private attributes and methods within a class do have leading underscores.
-   2. **Modules:** public classes, functions and other top-level names within a module don't have leading underscores.
-Private attributes, methods and names within a module do have leading underscores.
-   3. **Packages:** public modules within a package don't have leading underscores on their filenames, e.g. `foo.py`.
-Private modules within a package do have leading underscores, e.g. `_foo.py`.
-Similarly a public subpackage would have no leading underscore (`bar/`), a private subpackage would have a leading underscore (`_bar/`).

-This approach is inspired by [PEP 8](https://www.python.org/dev/peps/pep-0008/)'s guidelines on [public and internal interfaces](https://www.python.org/dev/peps/pep-0008/#public-and-internal-interfaces), which say:

-> Even with `__all__` set appropriately, internal interfaces (packages, modules, classes, functions, attributes or other names) should still be prefixed with a single leading underscore.
->
-> An interface is also considered internal if any containing namespace (package, module or class) is considered internal.

-(A leading underscore is Python's "weak internal use indicator" both for files and directories, and for names within files.)

 ## Types of Package in an App